alexschickele/bluecloud/readme.md

 -   the color saturation, that represents the different uncertainty levels (i.e. lower color saturation reflects high uncertainty between bootstrap runs).

-The `colmat()` function therefore builds a *n*-color level x *m*-saturation level matrix, with a unique index corresponding to each color x saturation combination.
+The `colmat()` function therefore builds a *n*-color level x *m*-saturation level matrix, with a unique index corresponding to each *color x saturation* combination.
 The projections retrieved from `model_proj()` do not represent the cluster abundance or uncertainty but the combination of both through this color x saturation index.

 ### 3.5.2.
 Inputs

 The `model_proj()` function reads the `X.feather`, `Y.feather` and `HYPERPARAMETERS.feather` files written in section 3.2.3 and 3.3.3. respectively.
 In addition, it takes as input the following user-defined parameters:

+-   `bluecloud.wd`: the location of the pipeline root.
+Accepts a pathway string if different that the pathway defined in the `00a_config.R` in section 3.1.3.

--   `config_file`: the location of the config file `00a_config.R`
+-   `data.wd`: the location of the environmental data folder.
+Accepts a pathway string if different that the pathway defined in the `00a_config.R` in section 3.1.3.

 -   `ENV_METRIC`: a vector of strings containing the environmental variables to include in the features.
 The strings correspond to the variable names or format described in section 2.1. **To avoid spurious projections, please note that this parameter needs to contain the same variable names as in section 3.2.2. (i.e. the variables on which the model has been trained).**